kaiba-tech/kaiba/docs/introduction.md

 ## The Root

-The root of all ev... piri configs looks like this
+The root of all ev... kaiba configs looks like this

 ```json
 {